cmackeen/cmackeen.github.io/docs/projects/hexafs.md

 The X-ray absorption spectra Bud Bridges has collected is atom specific, so we can get an overview of what elements were looked at over 30 years.
 Later on we can deduce specific compounds using both metadata and statistical modeling.
 But for now, we get a quick look at what energies Bridges lab collected data at.

 To do this, I used a couple of filters and so currently this may be pulling from roughly a quarter of all the normalized e-space EXAFS data.
 A chunk of data are also lost to the low sensitivity of my absorption edge identitifier.
+ With a 7eV sensitivity for element matching with energy of maximal derivative of the spectra, we leave half of the 36,000 normalized spectra unidentified.

 Either way, below you can find a colored periodic table.
 When you hover on an element, you can see how may data scans have been collected.
-It's a start !!

 {%include ptable_trends.html %}